 The best oil to fry is extra vergine oil, or other oil with an high smoke point.
 The oil has to be hot (180 °C).
 If you can’t to measure the temperature try it putting into the oil a small bread piece, if it starts bubbling then the oil has reached the right temperature.
 Use a lot of oil to fry the eggplants, which have to float into it.

-Pour oil into a frying pot, and put on a high heat.
-We suggest a small deep pot with.
+Pour oil into a frying pot, and put on a high heat (we suggest to use a small deep pot).

 Fry the aubergine slices until golden brown on both sides.
 After fried put the slices on the kitchen blotting paper to remove the extra oil.